Swimming Weight-Loss Workouts Guided By Experts And Their Benefits

 - Wear goggles and a cap to protect your eyes and hair from chlorine.

-- Try to work out when the pool is less crowded.
+- Try to do a pool workout when the area is less crowded.

-- Add progressions like hand paddles or swimming in a shirt to increase the resistance.
+- Add progressions like hand paddles or swimming in a shirt to increase the water resistance.

 - Invest in a waterproof activity tracker (smartwatch) to time your intervals, monitor your heart rate, and track your calories.